 Protection Grants are generally not awarded for 100% of the proposed budget.
-Applications may be made in Arabic, Russian, English, French, Spanish, Farsi, Portuguese and Chinese.
+Applications may be made in Arabic, Russian, English, French, Spanish, Farsi, Portuguese, Chinese and Turkish.

 After submitting your application a Front Line Defenders' staff member will contact you.
 Please ensure that the method of contact you are providing is secure and that it is OK to be contacted in that way to discuss the application further.
 If you feel that contact with Front Line Defenders may put you at risk we suggest that at minimum you use a secure computer, safe internet connection and open a separate, new email account and provide this address in the application instead.
 For further information see: Keep your online communication private (https://securityinabox.org/en/guide/secure-communication/) and Communicating with Others (https://ssd.eff.org/en/module/communicating-others).

 Lobbying in support of applications is not encouraged.
 All applicants will receive a written response whether or not their application is successful.